hisplan/vagrant-centos-singularity/README.md

 ## Notes

-- The VM will have Ubuntu Trusty (64bit).
+- The VM will have CentOS 6.8.

 ## References